Vitamin D

 The list of Signs & Symptoms of Vitamin D Deficiency

-Vitamin D deficiency is linked to many critical health ailments, including different types of Cancer (breast cancer, bowel cancer, lung cancer, prostate cancer, etc.) and coronary heart diseases.
+Vitamin D deficiency is linked to many critical health ailments including different types of cancer (breast cancer, bowel cancer, lung cancer, prostate cancer, etc.) and coronary heart diseases.
 Recognizing the early signs can save you from many problems.
 Here is the list:

 Excessive head sweating